-During fiscal 2023 and 2022, the Company entered into foreign exchange and commodity forward, option, and swap contracts in order to minimize the exposure of forecasted cash inflows and outflows in currencies other than the U.S. dollar and to manage its exposure to movements in commodity prices, as well as floating-to-fixed interest rate swaps to fix the variable interest rates on a designated portion of borrowings under the term loan and unsecured notes.
+During fiscal 2024 and 2023, the Company entered into foreign exchange and commodity forward, option, and swap contracts in order to minimize the exposure of forecasted cash inflows and outflows in currencies other than the U.S. dollar, as well contractual future principal and interest payments on fixed rate foreign currency debt, and to manage its exposure to movements in commodity prices, as well as floating-to-fixed interest rate swaps to fix the variable interest rates on a designated portion of borrowings under the term loan and unsecured notes.

 The forward foreign exchange contracts were designated as cash flow hedges and qualified for hedge accounting.
-The forward foreign exchange contracts outstanding as at December 31, 2023 and January 1, 2023 consisted primarily of contracts to reduce the exposure to fluctuations in Canadian dollars, Euros, Australian dollars, Pounds sterling, and Mexican pesos against the U.S. dollar.
+The forward foreign exchange contracts outstanding as at December 29, 2024 and December 31, 2023 consisted primarily of contracts to reduce the exposure to fluctuations in Canadian dollars, Euros, Australian dollars, Pounds sterling, and Mexican pesos against the U.S. dollar, as well as cross-currency debt and interest rate swap contracts to reduce the exposure to fluctuations in Canadian dollars against the U.S dollar.

 The commodity forward, option, and swap contracts were designated as cash flow hedges and qualified for hedge accounting.
-The commodity contracts outstanding as at December 31, 2023 and January 1, 2023 consisted primarily of forward, collar, and swap contracts to reduce the exposure to movements in commodity prices.
+The commodity contracts outstanding as at December 29, 2024 and December 31, 2023 consisted primarily of forward, collar, and swap contracts to reduce the exposure to movements in commodity prices.

 The floating-to-fixed interest rate swaps were designated as cash flow hedges and qualified for hedge accounting.
-The floating-to-fixed interest rate swaps contracts outstanding as at December 31, 2023 and January 1, 2023 served to fix the variable interest rates on the designated interest payments of a portion of the Company's long-term debt.
+The floating-to-fixed interest rate swaps contracts outstanding as at December 29, 2024 and December 31, 2023 served to fix the variable interest rates on the designated interest payments of a portion of the Company's long-term debt.